Fat Mike: Early life and influences

+He credits Joe Escalante of the Vandals for introducing him to punk rock when he was 13 at a summer camp.

 Musical career

-While attending Beverly Hills High School, Mike began his musical career with the band False Alarm.
+While attending Beverly Hills High School, Burkett began his musical career with the band False Alarm.
 After the band split up in 1983, he met Eric Melvin and Erik Sandin and formed the original line-up of NOFX.
 He has also appeared as a guest-vocalist on a number of other bands' tracks including "Peter Brady" on Screeching Weasel's 1993 album, Anthem for a New Tomorrow.
 Other appearances include "Beware" by Randy, "Mr. Coffee" and "Lazy" by Lagwagon.
-Mike can also be heard heckling and requesting "Free Bird" at the end of the Lunachicks song, "Missed It," off their 1996 album, Pretty Ugly, which he also produced.
+Burkett can also be heard heckling and requesting "Free Bird" at the end of the Lunachicks song, "Missed It," off their 1996 album, Pretty Ugly, which he also produced.
 He also appears as a guest vocalist on the Dropkick Murphys single "Going Out In Style".
-Mike is the owner and founder of Fat Wreck Chords.

-Mike recorded the Cokie the Clown EP with NOFX, playing Cokie on both the cover of the EP and the music video for the title-track, "Cokie the Clown".
-In the video, Mike dresses as Cokie and puts white powder into his squirting flower, which in the song he describes as "my own special blend of X, coke, and K".
+Burkett recorded the Cokie the Clown EP with NOFX, playing Cokie on both the cover of the EP and the music video for the title-track, "Cokie the Clown".
+In the video, Burkett dresses as Cokie and puts white powder into his squirting flower, which in the song he describes as "my own special blend of X, coke, and K".
 Cokie then walks around Chicago squirting powder in pedestrians' faces, as chronicled in the song itself.
 The video was shot during the punk music festival Riot Fest.

 Fat Mike has made several appearances as Cokie the Clown, but one of his most memorable was at Emo's, a popular nightclub in Austin on March 20, 2010, at the South by Southwest festival.
 He recounted several graphic and disturbing stories about his life, and played several songs both previously released and unreleased.
 He also tricked several members of the audience into drinking tequila, before showing them a video of himself filling a partially full bottle of tequila to the top with urine to shocked reactions.
 The stunt was later revealed as a joke on NOFX's website, which showed Fat Mike switching out the urine bottle for an untainted one before making audience members drink it.
-Mike has since been banned from Emo's.
-However, in NOFX's autobiography Mike claims that the urine was indeed served to the audience.
+Burkett has since been banned from Emo's.
+However, in NOFX's autobiography Burkett claims that the urine was indeed served to the audience.

-In 2015 Mike premiered a musical titled Home Street Home which he co-wrote with Soma Snakeoil and Jeff Marx.
+In 2015 Burkett premiered a musical titled Home Street Home which he co-wrote with Soma Snakeoil and Jeff Marx.

 In 2019, Fat Mike released a solo album, in the character of Cokie the Clown, titled You're Welcome.
 The album features Fat Mike as Cokie as well as Dizzy Reed (Guns N' Roses) and Travis Barker (blink 182).

+Codefendants

+In 2021, Burkett formed his newest project Codefendants, alongside fellow punk rock musicians Ceschi and Sam King of Get Dead.
+The group seeks to break genre barriers and produces a mix of hip hop music, new wave, and punk rock.